Journey South

 Elephants and ancient baobabs.

-Tanzania's most underrated northern park — and one I build into almost every itinerary, despite being overlooked by most generic tour operators.
+Tanzania's most underrated northern park and one I build into many itineraries, despite being overlooked by most generic tour operators.
 Tarangire's landscape is defined by ancient baobab trees, the Tarangire River, and enormous elephant herds that congregate here in the dry season.
 For families arriving in Tanzania for the first time, Tarangire's combination of spectacular scenery and guaranteed elephant encounters makes it a perfect opening night.

 Elephant HerdsAncient BaobabsLess CrowdedTree-climbing Lions